 - Logos must be integrated with your project in some way

 - Cannot be exclusively text or a simple geometric shape

-Must be exported as a .STL with correct scaling (make sure the document units are set to mm before exporting)
+- Must be exported as .STL from CAD program with correct scaling (make sure the document units are set to mm before exporting)

 Submission and General Guidelines

 - Submission of your 3D designed parts will take place through the EG website using the “3D Printing Submission” tab of the left menu.
 DO NOT USE THE NORMAL SUBMISSION TAB.
 Submit your .STL files and .3MF files in a .ZIP file to the website.

 - As you are submitting your 3D designs for your logos, course modifications, or robot parts, please keep in mind the requirements posted on the EG Manual.
-If you have any further questions, please stop by the Modelshop and inquire a ProtoLab TA.
+If you have any further questions, please email email@example.com.

 - Initial STL file submission for mandatory prints is due by Benchmark A (Week 7)

 - The 3D printing process can take multiple revisions, you are required to submit the first attempt by Benchmark A, but you will be allowed to make any modifications until the final deadline of Benchmark B.

 - STL file approval for prints is due by Benchmark B (Week 10)

 - You must meet with a Protolab TA during Protolab hours to get your print approved.
 You cannot get your print approved without meeting with a Protolab TA.
 Your print will not be processed if it is not approved.